TheCyberMonk/scionsofchanneling/README.md

 # Scions Of Channeling
 Inspired by classic MUDs and turn based RPGs, the text based adventure game Scions of Channeling is a hobby project of mine I've worked on on and off for many years now.

-The game is set in a post-apocalyptic world, when powerful magic know as channeling went awry it transformed most of the land along with its inhabitants into corrupted and mutated versions of itself.
+The game is set in a post-apocalyptic world, when powerful magic known as channeling went awry it transformed most of the land along with its inhabitants into corrupted and mutated versions of itself.
 You are one survivor in this harsh land, seeking refuge and to possibly make a difference.

 # How to play